 Corporate training professionals.
 LMSs also have a strong presence in the corporate training sphere.
 This is especially true in highly regulated industries where employees need to maintain specific certifications or licenses to comply with industry or government standards, such as aviation or food preparation.
 Just as there are LMSs designed specifically for use in schools and universities, there is also LMS software specific to the needs of corporate trainers.

 Consider the following market trends as you begin your LMS comparison and research process.

-Software as a Service (SaaS).
-SaaS is becoming a popular deployment option as buyers realize the advantages of lower up-front costs and faster implementation time.
-SaaS provides a Web-based option for adding new functionality and greater accessibility to your employees.
-While best-of-breed SaaS options give businesses the ability to configure the system to meet their needs, specific customization options may be limited.
+Software-as-a-Service (SaaS).
+SaaS is becoming a popular deployment option, as buyers realize the advantages of lower upfront costs and faster implementation time.
+SaaS provides a Web-based option for adding new functionality and greater accessibility for your employees.
+While best-of-breed SaaS options give businesses some ability to configure the system to meet their needs, specific customization options may be limited.

 Social learning.
 To help businesses increase collaboration among their employees, some LMS vendors are integrating social learning features to foster a community-centric environment.
-This includes functionality such as employee profiles, chat features, announcement portals, news feeds and more.
-Some LMS applications can bring in social profiles from Facebook or Twitter to increase participation and networking within the system.
-However, before evaluating systems with social learning features, buyers should first determine if the real business need is for an internal social platform as opposed to an LMS with social features.
+This includes functionality such as employee profiles, chat, announcement portals, news feeds and more.
+Some LMS applications can integrate social profiles from Facebook or Twitter to increase participation and networking within the system.
+However, buyers should first determine if the real business need is for an internal social platform as opposed to an LMS with social features.

 We're able to offer this service to buyers for free, because software vendors pay us on a "pay-per-lead" basis.
 Buyers get great advice.
 Sellers get great referrals.